 Grammar to Know

-It is anponable.
+The theory is considered anponable.

 Examples by Level